-This online foot and nail care for nurses program will prepare you to offer professional foot and nail care.
-Learn techniques and skills online over three months.
+This hybrid foot and nail program will prepare you to offer professional foot and nail care.
+Learn techniques and skills online over three months then attend a five-day clinical to practice the skills you have learned.

 |Series||Foot and Nail Care Series|

 Many times in traditional nursing education, foot and nail care is overlooked or not taught at all.
 As the need for foot and nail services continues to rise, the demand increases for nurses or care workers with this skillset.
-This online foot and nail care course will give you the skills to better serve your patients.
+This online foot and nail care course along with the in-person clinical will give you the skills to better serve your patients.

 Work at your own pace over three months to complete the online portion and earn 25 education contact hours.